atakanbozkurt/Binary-Search-Tree/README.md

 # Binary-Search-Tree
 C++ implementation of BST with a test case

-Open up your terminal, type make and run executable file to see test case.
-You can use your own test case.(edit testMap.cpp)
+Command line usage: Compile and files using make and run executable You can use your own test case.(edit testMap.cpp)